mendersoftware/mender-docs/10.Downloads/docs.md

 See [Client installation](../03.Client-installation/chapter.md) for more information about how to configure and use the Mender client.

-The `mender-client` Debian package installs:
+The `mender-client` Debian package includes the legacy Mender Client written in Go (version 3.x.y), and it installs:

 * the binary,
 * a systemd service,